Chapter 1: Not ready to accept

 Still, it was the straw that broke the grasshopper's back…

-Cell's screams of defiance hardly helped him as every last cell of his body was caught into the mighty mass of power and soundly disintegrated.
-The combined energy of their KameHameHas washed over and through him and Gohan had to use every last bit of power to steer it off the planet.
+Cell's screams of defiance hardly helped him, as every last cell of his body was caught into the mighty mass of power and soundly disintegrated.
+The combined energy of their KameHameHas washed over and through him and Gohan had to use every last bit of willpower to slowly, narrowly, steer it off the planet.
 A part of him felt guilty for anything it might encounter in space.

 Silence dominated the barren landscape, everybody present standing very still, extending their senses to make absolutely sure there was no hostile ki signature left.

-"It's done", exclaimed Gohan, his words laced with an overwhelming amount of relief and weariness.
-Completely spent, he collapsed to the ground, his hair returning to its original black color as his grasp over his powers failed him.
+"It's done," exclaimed Gohan, his words laced with an overwhelming amount of relief and weariness.
+Completely spent, he collapsed to the ground, his hair returning to its original black colour as his grasp over his powers failed him.
 He started chuckling weakly, falling into a semi-unconscious state, vaguely aware of someone picking him up.

 After the day's events, the evening around him was way too peaceful to seem true.
 The exact opposite of the maelstrom raging in his mind.
 Despite putting up a strong front on the Lookout, he wasn't really sure what to think.
 Some part of him told him he should resent his father for his decision, perhaps even hate him.
 He found he was unable to associate hatred with his father.
 The man was a saint through and through, albeit a somewhat naive one.
 What he did feel was anger.
-His no-longer-dormant Saiyan side demanded he found something or someone to beat up.
+His no-longer-dormant Saiyan side demanded he blamed someone or something for the wrongs of the universe.
 Another part of him wondered whether he had done something horrible to push his father away.
 He viciously ripped that particular thought and catapulted it into the deepest parts of his mind.
 As for his guilt, it was being beaten up by rational thought.
 Goku had had a chance to return and had rejected it.

 Gohan gulped and privately called himself a coward.
 Despite being completely healed by Dende, he still felt tired, if only mentally.
 The warrior inside him was sated, but the child was lonely, yearning for his mother's touch.
 However, he wasn't sure how to deliver the news.
 For all of Chichi's nagging, she loved her husband dearly.